C++23 · GPU-First · In Development · Late 2027

 • Five priority levels (Critical · High · Normal · Low · Idle)

-• Deterministic mode: single-threaded reproducible execution via KAPI_DETERMINISTIC_JOBS
+• Deterministic mode for repro via KAPI_DETERMINISTIC_JOBS

 • Tracy profiler integration via shared trace hooks